Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

    - An essential hook for preventing certain animations from playing on player 1 and companion players is not functioning while Ultimate Combat is enabled.
 Seems to be an issue involving Ultimate Combat's propagation of the original hooked function, as ALYSLC's hook never runs.
 Manifests as downed players immediately getting up and running in place instead of staying down.
 Likely other animation-event related issues as well, but haven't thoroughly tested yet.
 Disable Ultimate Combat if using ALYSLC's revive system until I find a workaround.

 ## [Developer's Note]
 I started developing this mod in January of 2021 without ever making a mod or coding a personal project in C++ and with barely any programming knowledge at all.
-Over the intervening time period, I've probably clocked in over 10k hours and ***have decided to take a break from active development, primarily due to health issues***.
+Over the intervening time period, I've clocked in over 10k hours and ***have decided to take a break from active development, primarily due to health issues***.
 So for the time being, I hope that the ample amount of documentation spread throughout the codebase will provide you with my reasoning for certain design decisions and paint a clearer picture of what I was trying to achieve.
-There are clearly a lot of workarounds, hacky solutions, feature creep, and bugs, but that's to be expected (at least some of it) when implementing local multiplayer in a purely singleplayer game.
+There are definitely a lot of workarounds, hacky solutions, feature creep, and bugs, but that's to be expected (at least some of it) when implementing local multiplayer in a purely singleplayer game.
 I hope to someday come back and improve upon the code through a large scale refactor, but in the meantime, feel free to contribute and ask questions.
 I'll try to answer as many of them as I can.
 And please let me know if I've made any obvious oversights; I've re-implemented the core features of this mod in more ways than I can remember since early 2021, so there's bound to be some remnants of early, unpolished code that require removal.

-And with that being said, I hope you enjoy the mod because what's better than experiencing the boundless magic of modded Skyrim?
+And with that being said, I really hope you enjoy the mod and thanks for reading!
-***Experiencing Skyrim with friends and family — with adventurers like you!***

 ## [Credits]
 See the mod's source for more detailed credits.